 NFL-Nike suspend Texans' quarterback Watson over sexual assault allegations

-April 7 (Reuters) - Nike Inc NKE.N has suspended endorsement of Houston Texans' Deshaun Watson after civil lawsuits accusing the NFL quarterback of sexual assault and inappropriate conduct arose earlier this month, the sportswear giant said on Wednesday.
+April 7 (Reuters) - Nike Inc NKE.N has suspended its endorsement of Houston Texans' Deshaun Watson following civil lawsuits accusing the NFL quarterback of sexual assault and inappropriate conduct, the sportswear giant said on Wednesday.

+Twenty-two women have come forward and filed lawsuits against Watson, 25, who is also being investigated by the NFL for allegations they described as "deeply disturbing".

 "We are deeply concerned by the disturbing allegations and have suspended Deshaun Watson.
 We will continue to closely monitor the situation," Nike said in a statement.